-Today, you are likely to spend a great deal of time flipping through mail order catalogs hoping to buy either a T-shirt commemorating the first day of spring or a coffee cup commemorating last Friday (you know why).
-Be on the lookout for a thesaurus filled with typos.
+Today, you are likely to spend a great deal of time browsing through a long list of dot com websites seeking to buy either a case of blank recordable DVDs or a pair of red goulashes with shiny buckles.
+Be on the lookout for mail order catalogs with hidden messages.

 Your Complete Scope